 tm_shape(parks) +

-tm_polygons(col = "green")
+tm_polygons(fill = "green")

-defines the color ranges
+tm_scale() defines the color ranges associated with the

-arguments.
-Several built-in palettes are contained in
+built-in color palettes are contained in tmap.
+There

 tm_shape(saccitytracts) +

-schemes supported by the RColorBrewer package (see
+of the color schemes supported by the RColorBrewer

-below).
+package (see below).

-colors specified in the vector.
-For instance, if we used
+point.
+For instance, if we used c(“red”, “blue”), the color

-, the color spectrum would move from red to
+spectrum would move from red to purple, then to blue, with in between

-purple, then to blue, with in between shades.
+shades.
 In our example:

 tm_shape(saccitytracts) +